 Taken as a whole, the faculty has a record of achievement that is virtually unmatched in academia.
-Throughout the Department's history, the faculty has received prestigious honors including the world's most prestigious Fellowship of Royal Society (FRS) to two of its faculty members, namely, Prof. Shanti Swarup Bhatnagar and Prof. T. R. Seshadri, half a dozen Fellows of Royal Society of Chemistry (FRSC), several Fellows of National Academy of Science (FNASc), Indian Academy of Science (FASc) and Indian National Science Academy (FNA), Shanti Swarup Bhatnagar Laureate (Bhatnagar Award), Rajib Goyal Young Scientist, Rhode Fellowship, Life Time Achievement Award of Indian Chemical Society, Fulbright Fellowship, Rockefeller Foundation Award, BOYSCAST fellowship award UGC Career Award, Research Scientist Award, Millennium Plaque of Honor Award of Indian Science Congress among other prestigious honors.
+Throughout the Department's history, the faculty has received prestigious honors, including the world's most prestigious Fellowship of the Royal Society (FRS) to two of its faculty members, namely, Prof. Shanti Swarup Bhatnagar and Prof. T. R. Seshadri, half a dozen Fellows of Royal Society of Chemistry (FRSC), several Fellows of the National Academy of Science (FNASc), Indian Academy of Science (FASc) and Indian National Science Academy (FNA), Shanti Swarup Bhatnagar Laureate (Bhatnagar Award), Rajib Goyal Young Scientist, Rhode Fellowship, Life Time Achievement Award of the Indian Chemical Society, Fulbright Fellowship, Rockefeller Foundation Award, BOYSCAST fellowship award, UGC Career Award, Research Scientist Award, Millennium Plaque of Honor Award of the Indian Science Congress, among other prestigious honors.

-Our faculty members are passionate, curious, energetic and are working to explore and to unravel the causes of disease.
+Our faculty members are passionate, curious, energetic, and are working to explore and to unravel the causes of disease.
 The fundamental questions that inform their research are posed in the service of expanding knowledge, and the results they generate have opened up new fields and overturned long-held dogma.
-It is this emphasis on inquiry and discovery above all else that sets DU-Chemistry apart from its peers and it has sustained its excellence over more than 95 years.
-DU-Chemistry faculty asks questions that push the very boundaries of Human Knowledge.
-Ours is highly flexible master and doctoral degree program designed to educate and inspire tomorrow's scientific leaders.
-Ours Laboratories are at the centre of the student experience.
-Our dedicated faculty is made up of the brightest and most creative scientists, including innovators, pioneers and are remarkably productive, and empowered to perform at their best.
+It is this emphasis on inquiry and discovery above all else that sets DU-Chemistry apart from its peers and it has sustained its excellence over more than 98 years.
+The DU-Chemistry faculty asks questions that push the very boundaries of Human Knowledge.
+Ours is a highly flexible masters and doctoral degree program designed to educate and inspire tomorrow's scientific leaders.
+Our laboratories are at the center of the student experience.
+Our dedicated faculty is made up of some of the brightest and most creative scientists, including innovators, pioneers.
+The faculty members are remarkably productive and empowered to perform at their best.
 That is why we have an unparalleled concentration of researchers and trainees recognized with top awards.
-Our faculty members get to know every student one-on-one, helping each to plan and execute a course of study that's just right for them.
-In addition to mentorship from faculty advisors, students receive careful and thoughtful guidance.
-The faculty members listen to student's needs, and help create a strategy to achieve it.
+Our faculty members get to know every student one-on-one, helping each to plan and execute a course of study that is just right for them.
+In addition to mentorship from the faculty advisors, students receive careful and thoughtful guidance.
+The faculty members listen to the student's needs, and help create a strategy to achieve it.
 Students design and conduct experiments to yield new knowledge, working across disciplines and benefiting from the knowledge and resources of our research laboratories across broad research areas.